 - Take both, borage leaf juice and water and mix them well.

 - Apply this diluted lotion on the affected skin area.

 12. Chamomile for Cradle Cap

 Chamomile is a gentle and safe herb for kids.
 Its astringent properties help cure cradle cap by constricting the overactive glands.
-Sometimes, due to insufficient blood flow, your baby’s glands secrete excessively into hair follicles and the body starts producing excessive skin cells in defense.
+Sometimes, due to insufficient blood flow, your baby’s glands secrete excessively into hair follicles and the body starts producing excessive skin cells in defence.
 Therefore it always helps to brush or comb, as you have seen has been suggested in most of the previous remedies.
 Brushing increases blood flow and balances the secretion of sebum.
-Chamomile, on the other hand, constricts the gland so that they secret less of their products.
+Chamomile, on the other hand, constricts the gland so that they secrete less of their products.

 Ways to Use Chamomile for Cradle Cap

 - Make chamomile tea by steeping a tsp of the herb or a chamomile tea bag in a glass of hot water.
 Let it cool down.
 Now apply this solution on the cradle cap affected areas for soothing effect against itching.

 - You may also let your baby have chamomile tea.
 But dilute it properly with more water and give a little amount of it to your baby.